 A cache can also store non-text content such as images and videos.
 Since these files are often the heaviest elements on a page, caching can also improve your Largest Contentful Paint (LCP) score.

-In addition to optimizing your site cache, there are multiple ways to improve your loading speeds, such as optimizing your images, using a Content Delivery Network (CDN), and/or upgrading to managed WordPress hosting.
+In addition to optimizing your site cache, there are multiple ways to improve your loading speeds, such as improving your photos, with the use of an image optimization plugin, using a Content Delivery Network (CDN), and/or upgrading to managed WordPress hosting.
+Don’t forget that you can also speed up your database by using a database optimization plugin.

 4 Different Kinds of Caching